mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 <p class="important"><B>Important.</B> When importing ScanImage .tif files, the scale is not set by ScanImage.
 You need to calculate your x/y voxel size (in um per voxel) when you scan at 1x magnification with 1024 by 1024 pixels.
 You then set this value in '2p um/pixel (1024@1x)'.
 Map Manager will use this value to calculate each stacks x/y scale for arbitrary ScanImage zoom settings.</p>

+#### Canvas

+The **Load Canvas** load an entire canvas of an imaging session.
+The canvas includes both video snap-shots and the location of two-photon imaging stacks.
+Please see the <A HREF="http://blog.cudmore.io/canvas">canvas</A> documentation for more information.

 #### Drag and drop

-A simplest way to load a single stack is to drag and drop a .tif file onto the Igor program icon.
-Stacks opened in this way will appear in a special folder (in the list on the left) called 'DragAndDrop'.
+A simple way to load a single stack is to drag and drop a .tif file onto the Igor program icon.
+Stacks opened with drag-and-drop will appear in a special folder named 'DragAndDrop'.

+### Browsing stacks

+Select a folder on the left and the stacks in that folder will be shown on the right.

+#### Display a [stack][3]:

+ - Right click the stack and select 'Display Stack'
+ - Select the stack and hit <kbd>d</kbd> for 'D'isplay.
+ - Double click a stack

+#### Unload a [stack][3]:

+Once a stack is displayed, it will remain loaded until it is explicity unloaded with keyboard <kbd>u</kbd>.
+In this way displaying a stack is faster as the stack does not have to be re-loaded.

+#### Sorting stacks

-<p class="tip"><B>Tip.</B> The order of stacks can be sorted by selecting columns in the stack list.
-To sort by date, select 'Date' in the columns header. <b>This ordering is critical when batch importing a list of stacks into a Map Manager map</B></p>.
+The order of stacks can be sorted by selecting columns in the stack list.
+To sort by date, select 'Date' in the columns header. <b>This ordering is critical when batch importing a list of stacks into a Map Manager map</B>.

-### Browsing loaded data

- - Select a loaded folder (on the left) and the stacks in that folder will be shown (on the right).
- - Double click a stack to open a [stack][3] window.